-On each Æ-DIR provider a CRON job exports the databases to LDIF files with command-line tool slapcat. (see also OpenLDAP Admin Guide).
-How often this happens and where the files are stored can be configured with ansible vars.
+On each Æ-DIR provider a CRON job exports the databases to LDIF files with command-line tool slapcat(8) (see also OpenLDAP Admin Guide).
+How often this happens, where the files are stored and how long they are kept around can be configured with ansible vars openldap_backup_cron_args, openldap_backup_path and openldap_backup_max_days.

 Is there an API for bulk operations?

 The official API for programming Æ-DIR is LDAPv3 (see RFC 4510).
-Access control and constraints in OpenLDAP configuration prevents your client role to access/alter entries in an invalid way.
+Access control rules and constraints in OpenLDAP configuration prevent your client role to access/alter entries in an invalid way.

 I always get an error message insufficientAccess when I try to delete a user or a group.
 What's wrong?